kleonlab/strand-sdk/README.md

 # Strand SDK

+> **⚠️ Status: Work In Progress (WIP)**
+>
+> Strand is under active development.
+The API is **not stable** and will change significantly before v1.0.0.
+Use at your own risk for production workloads.

-Strand is a Python toolkit for optimizing biological sequences (proteins, DNA, RNA, antibodies) with composable reward blocks and interchangeable optimization back ends.
-This repository contains the in-progress open-source SDK described in `/Users/sethmorton/Desktop/codingplayground/strand/GITHUB_REPO_STRUCTURE.md` and mirrors the future GitHub layout.
+Strand is a Python toolkit for optimizing biological sequences (proteins, DNA, RNA, antibodies) with composable reward blocks and interchangeable optimization backends.
+The SDK provides production-ready tools for sequence design and optimization with comprehensive provenance tracking.

 ## Status

-- **Phase**: Design partner preview
+- **Current Phase**: Core API development and stabilization
 - **Focus**: Establish core API primitives, reward block architecture, provenance manifests, and developer tooling
+- **Stability**: Experimental — breaking changes may occur in minor versions
+- **Next Milestones**:
-- **Next Milestones**: Implement production-grade optimizers (CEM, CMA-ES) and publish the first API reference draft
+  - v0.2.0: Production-grade optimizers (CEM, CMA-ES)
+  - v0.3.0: Protein structure prediction integration
+  - v1.0.0: Stable API and comprehensive documentation

 ## Features (Planned)